Do you have health insurance for Canada?

 M2C: Can you outline some of the mistakes to avoid for new engineers coming to Canada?

-RS: I like to remain positive.
-After all, there’s a good chance that as a recent graduate or experienced engineer, you’ve prepared for conferences, presentations, and exams in the recent past.
-However, when it comes to Canada-specific information, I feel the following tips can help:
+RS: There’s a good chance that as a recent graduate or experienced engineer, you’ve prepared for conferences, presentations, and exams in the recent past.
+However, when it comes to Canada-specific information, the following tips can help:

-- In consulting engineering, gaining your Professional Engineer accreditation is very important so be prepared to discuss this objective in detail.
+- In consulting engineering, gaining your Professional Engineer accreditation is important, so be prepared to discuss this objective in detail.

 - Don’t underestimate the importance of local experience.
 You need to accept that there is a learning curve associated with working in any new market, so ensure you salary expectations and attitude reflects this.